|

 boxes or plastic bags/tubs (depending

-on the size of the Death Journeyer).
+on the size of the death journeyer).

 You should always check to make